10 Minute Easy and Effective Chair Exercises for Seniors

 Advertisement

-A major benefit of chair exercises is the reduced risk of falling.
+A significant benefit of chair exercises is the reduced risk of falling.

-It’s also a great way for seniors with limited mobility to get the health benefits of exercise.
+It’s also an excellent way for seniors with limited mobility to get the health benefits of exercise.

-Chair exercises can be just as challenging as regular standing workouts, especially for upper body or abdominal muscles.
+Chair exercises can be as challenging as regular standing workouts, especially for the upper body or abdominal muscles.

-Another advantage is that exercising while sitting takes less effort than standing and puts less pressure on lower body joints like knees or ankles.
+Another advantage is that exercising while sitting requires less effort than standing and puts less pressure on lower-body joints, such as the knees or ankles.

-Dartmouth-Hitchcock, an East Coast health care organization, created a simple 10 minute chair exercise routine for older adults.
+Dartmouth-Hitchcock, an East Coast health care organization, created the (above) 10-minute chair exercise routine for older adults.

-The only equipment that’s needed is a sturdy chair with back support, an optional resistance band, and optional ankle weights.
+The only needed equipment is a sturdy chair with back support, an optional resistance band, and optional ankle weights.

-Note: For safety, the chair shouldn’t have arms and shouldn’t easily fold, roll, slide, or be unsteady.
+Note: For safety, the chair should not have arms and should not easily fold, roll, slide, or be unsteady.

 • Build or maintain muscle